microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 ### Activation behavior

-There are several options to activate the bounding box interface.
+There are several options to activate the Bounding Box interface.

 * *Activate On Start*: Bounding Box becomes visible once the scene is started.
 * *Activate By Proximity*: Bounding Box becomes visible when an articulated hand is close to the object.